crypolio/abacus/README.md

 # Abacus

-abacus.js is a light javascript library for node.js build on .
+abacus.js is a light javascript library for node.js built with c code and gyp bindings.
 It supports arithmetic operations on floting point.

 # How to install